All Episodes

 That was taken out, I've been told with authority.

-We have 23 billion total for border security.
+We have $23 billion total for border security.

 That's money allocated for non-wall buildings.

-That's that's great because we need all the other stuff and the drones and you know, detection devices and dogs, and you know, it's cost a lot of money.
+That's great because we need all the other stuff and the drones and detection devices and dogs.

 That seems pretty suited.

-It says that specifically the purposes by which types of support for the president to give agencies of the United States, and it goes on to describe uh instances where the purposes for which the Secretary may provide support under subsection A for other departments' agencies of the federal government or state, local, or tribal law enforcement agencies.
+It says that specifically the purposes by which types of support for the president to give agencies of the United States, and it goes on to describe instances where the purposes for which the Secretary may provide support under subsection A for other departments, agencies of the federal government or state, local, or tribal law enforcement agencies.

-Construction of roads and fences.
+Oh, paragraph seven, construction of roads and fences.

-Well, that would be barriers.
+Oh, that would be barriers.

-Installation of lighting to block drug smuggling corridors across international boundaries of the U.S. The cross reference subsection A, 10 USC 284, support other agencies.
+Installation of lighting to block drug smuggling corridors across international boundaries of the U.S.

-Secretary of Defense may provide support for counter drug activities or activities to counter transnational organized crime or any other department or agency of the federal government or of any state, local, tribal, or foreign law enforcement agency for any purpose set forth as applicable if, and it goes on to explain in official circumstances, countering to counter drug activities or activities to counter transnational organized crime.
+Secretary of Defense may provide support for counter-drug activities or activities to counter transnational organized crime or any other department or agency of the federal government or of any state, local, tribal, or foreign law enforcement agency for any purpose set forth as applicable if.

-Bingo, president wins again.
+Oh, bingo, president wins again.

 Mitch McConnell says the president's decision to announce the emergency action is the predictable, understandable consequence of Democrats' decision to put partisan obstruction ahead of the national interest.

-I urge my Democratic colleagues to quickly get serious, put partisanship aside, work with the president and our homeland security experts to provide the funding needed to secure the borders as we begin the next round of appropriations.
+I urge my Democratic colleagues to quickly get serious, put partisanship aside, work with the president and our Homeland Security experts to provide the funding needed to secure the borders as we begin the next round of appropriations.

 By the way, Bozo O'Rourke weighing in, saying, first he said earlier this week that walls don't protect people.